Essential Holiday Information

 WiFi and internet

 If a property has WiFi/an internet connection, this will be indicated in the description.
 Data limits may apply and reliability cannot be guaranteed.
+It is unlikely that most internet services would be comparable to those commonly available in the U.K. Internet usage should only be considered appropriate for basic functions such as web browsing and utilising email.
 We are unable to accept responsibility or offer compensation for loss of connection or internet service.
 Please also see Additional services.

 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
 Details are available from your GP surgery and from the National Travel Health Network and Centre: www.nathnac.org.
 Information on health abroad is also available at: www.nhs.uk/Livewell/Travelhealth.